Conscription in Rhodesia: Paramilitary units

-The Rhodesian Defence Regiment which most coloured and Indian conscripts were posted to from 1978 was poorly trained and equipped and had a reputation for indiscipline.
-As the security situation deteriorated for Rhodesia, coloured and Indian personnel assigned to protection units faced increasing dangers.
-They believed that they were treated as cannon fodder, which deepened their opposition to the Rhodesian Front government.
+The RDR, which most Coloured and Indian conscripts were posted to from 1978, was poorly trained and equipped and had a reputation for indiscipline.
+As the security situation deteriorated for Rhodesia, Coloured and Indian personnel assigned to protection units faced increasing dangers.
+They were also typically deployed to areas of the country with uncomfortably hot climates so white troops did not need to serve there.
+Members of the RDR believed they were treated as cannon fodder, which deepened their opposition to the Rhodesian Front government.
+Few Coloured or Indian troops wanted to fight and many were sympathetic to the nationalists.
+This led some to collaborate with them.
+The RDR achieved some successes in fighting the nationalists and protecting infrastructure, but was overall not effective.